-Children represent the future of mankind.
-Yet when they come into the world children are so precious and so fragile at the same time.
+Children represent the future of humankind.
+Yet when they come into the world, children are so precious and so fragile at the same time.
 Why does it take about eighteen years of hard and persistent labor to help them become productive adults?

 Whereas the majority of fauna are operational and autonomous from birth, many don’t even know who their progenitors were!
 If a just born baby isn’t given some sort of food within a short time after birth, it would not survive… and this goes on in all aspects of its life for years after birth.

 In the context of The Explanation, in the first book, Inventory of the Universe, there’s a chapter devoted to this question of the differences between human and animal babies and individuals in general.
 It shows that there’s a vast difference which we tend to minimize.

 But you just can’t get away from the gulf of intelligence that separates animals and man and the paradox that animals are born equipped to face life immediately while babies are born in the exact opposite situation.
 Babies and children depend on adults, particularly their family, to take care of their every need at a young age, and they develop their autonomy and independence over a period of years.
 Why?